 1tsp grated lemon zest

 Flaked almonds to decorate

 Cream the butter until fluffy, gradually add the sugar and beat until light-coloured.
 Beat in one whole egg, one yolk, vanilla and the lemon rind.

 Sift together cake flour, cornflour and a pinch of salt, and add to the butter mixture.
 Knead lightly and roll into a sausage shape about 15cm long.
-Wrap in clingfilm or greasepreoof paper and refrigerate for at least 2 hours.
+Wrap in clingfilm or greaseproof paper and refrigerate for at least 2 hours.

 Preheat the oven to 200C.
 Slice the dough sausage into 3mm slices and place the cookies on a lightly buttered baking sheet.
 Decorate with flaked almonds in a flower shape, brush with reserved egg white and bake for 10-13 minutes until golden brown.

-The biscuits are best served with fresh fruit and greek yoghurt sweetened with honey, but they make equally good company for a cup of coffee or tea.
+The biscuits are best served with fresh fruit and Greek yoghurt sweetened with honey, but they make equally good company for a cup of coffee or tea.